ILIAS-eLearning/ILIAS/docs/development/database-updates.md

 ```

 The `Migration`-interface makes it possible to break down a migration into distinct
 steps.
-This allows administrators to control and monitor the migration, which
+This allows administrators to control and monitor the migrations, which
-potentially takes a lot of time, closely.
+potentially take a lot of time, closely.
 When the migration is executed, `prepare`
 will be called first and allows the migration to pull required ressources from the
 environment.
-Via `getPreconditions` the migration can announce which other
+Via `getPreconditions`, the migration can announce which other
 `Objective`s need to be achieved first to fill the environment with the required
 ressources.
 With `getRemainingAmountOfSteps` you can tell the setup, how many steps
 still need to be performed to finish the migration.
 When the administrator requests